Online Safety for Parents

 Student Code of Conduct (September 2022)

 To ensure the continuing education and online safety of Castleview's students, the children spend a portion of their year's first Computing lesson on a Code of Conduct.
 The Code keeps the children up to date with the latest guidelines and ensures they know exactly what to, and not to do online.
 These are are all discussed and understood as a class, before every individual in KS1 and KS2 signs their own personal copy.
+These rules also appear every time a child logs in to their school computer to remind them how to conduct themselves online.

 Thursday 20th October 2022